Lewis Spratlan: Biography

 Lewis Spratlan, recipient of the 2000 Pulitzer Prize in music and the Charles Ives Opera Award (2016) from the American Academy of Arts and Letters, was born in 1940 in Miami, Florida.
 His music, often praised for its dramatic impact and vivid scoring, is performed regularly throughout the United States, Canada, and Europe.
-He holds undergraduate and graduate degrees from Yale University, where he studied with Mel Powell and Gunther Schuller.
+He held undergraduate and graduate degrees from Yale University, where he studied with Mel Powell and Gunther Schuller.
 From 1970 until his retirement in 2006 he served on the music faculty of Amherst College, and has also taught and conducted at Penn State University, Tanglewood, and the Yale Summer School of Music.
-He passed away at home on February 9, 2023, at the age of 82 in the company of his son, musician Daniel Spratlan.
+He died at home on February 9, 2023, at the age of 82 in the company of his son, musician Daniel Spratlan.

 He was the recipient of an American Academy of Arts and Letters Award in Composition, as well as Guggenheim, Rockefeller, Bogliasco, NEA, Massachusetts Cultural Council, and MacDowell Fellowships.

-In October 1989 Spratlan toured widely in Russia and Armenia as a guest of the Soviet Composers’ Union.
+In October 1989 Spratlan toured widely in Russia and Armenia as a guest of the Soviet Composers' Union.
 Apollo and Daphne Variations for orchestra was premiered on this tour and Penelope's Knees, double concerto for alto saxophone and bass, was presented in Moscow's Rachmaninoff Hall under Emin Khatchatourian.

 Recent works include the one-act opera Earthrise, on a libretto by Constance Congdon, commissioned by San Francisco Opera; a piano quartet, Streaming, commissioned by the Ravinia Festival for its centennial celebration; Sojourner for ten players, commissioned for Dinosaur Annex Music Ensemble by the Koussevitzky Music Foundation in the Library of Congress; Zoom, for chamber orchestra, commissioned by the New York ensemble Sequitur; Wonderer, commissioned for the pianist Jonathan Biss by the Borletti-Buitoni Trust; Shadow, commissioned by the cellist Matt Haimovitz; and Concerto for Saxophone and Orchestra, a consortium commission by thirty saxophonists across the country; A Summer's Day, commissioned by the Boston Modern Orchestra Project, Gil Rose, conductor, was premiered at Jordan Hall in May 2009.